What is methamphetamine?

 Speed - White or off-white powder

 All forms of methamphetamine can be ‘cut’ (mixed) with other substances, which reduce the purity.
 Sometimes these other substances can also be harmful.
-Methamphetamine is often contained in pills sold on the illicit drug market as MDMA/ecstasy.
+Methamphetamine is often contained in pills sold as MDMA/ecstasy.

 ||Also known as

 ||Medium to high; this is normally the most potent form

 Ice or crystal usually have higher purity than speed, and for this reason it gives a stronger "high" and lasts longer.
 It also has stronger side effects while using and in the ‘comedown’ or ‘crash’ phase.
 There is greater potential for methamphetamine users to become dependent (addiction), develop psychosis, and suffer from long-term physical and mental health problems.

 According to the 2017 Australian secondary schools' survey, 1 in 50 students (2%) aged 12-17 used amphetamines last year.